Most AI training platform comparisons miss what matters.

 3. Stellar AI

-Rates start at $28 per hour and reach $40 per hour once you complete the full qualification track.
+Rates start at $28 per hour and increase to $40 per hour upon completing the whole qualification track.
 That qualification track demands serious commitment.
 After a brief eligibility screening, you face a three-stage assessment testing English fluency, logical consistency, and foundational Python familiarity.

 Candidates with STEM degrees or equivalent professional experience in technical fields advance most successfully.
 Current hiring focuses on the US, UK, Canada, and Australia.